Lusterleaf Holly Ilex latifolia

 - dense clusters of small orangish-red berries in the fall and winter

 Diseases, Insect Pests, and Other Plant Problems: This plant has no serious insect pests or diseases.
 Potential pests include leaf miners, mealy bugs, scales, spider mites, and nematodes.
 This plant may be susceptible to root rot, armillaria, and phytophthora.
-Alkaline soils will cause the leaves to yellow.
+Alkaline soils will cause the leaves to turn yellow.

 The Clemson Cooperative Extension Home and Garden Information Center has a factsheet on common diseases and insect pests.